Here you will find a brief writeup on The Science Place, and it’s history. If you’re new, please start here!

 Still taken from original Science Place TV ad, 1990.

-In 1986, the science & nature museums at fair park consolidated to form The Science Place.
+In 1986, The Dallas Health & Science Museum decides to rename themselves as “The Science Place”.
+The name was coined by director Linda Lewis.
 The first major exhibition, “China: 7000 Years of Discovery”, marks the beginning of this era and the innovative educational endeavors that shaped the future of Dallas.
 Other significant exhibits during this period include the very first life-size animatronic dinosaurs.
-The majority of these exhibitions were displayed in the former Museum of Fine Arts, which was renamed as Science Place I. We are still discovering new things about this time period every day, but much of the 80’s remains to be rediscovered.
+During this period, The Science Place decides to move from the Domestic Arts building into the former home of the Fine Arts museum, which from this point forward is referred to as Science Place I.

 1996 - T.I.
 Founders IMAX Theater